• Skip to primary navigation

 Apple Recommendations:

 • Honeycrisp: Sweeter apples that also maintain their firm crisp texture when baking.
-They may be more difficult to find outside of apple picking season, but when available, they are a great choice.
+They may be more difficult to find outside of the apple-picking season, but when available, they are a great choice.
 Because Honeycrisp apples are quite sweet you can reduce the amount of added sugar that you include in your dessert.

 • Jonamac: This is a local New England variety that is hard to find, but fantastic as an eating and baking apple.
 Jonamac apples are both sweet and tart, with a very crisp, crunchy flesh.
-Look for ones that are half green, half red in color.
+Look for ones that are half green and half red.
 If they are all red, they will be softer and not as crisp.

 For more recommendations on baking apples, see the guides available at Sally’s Baking Addiction, BonAppetit, and Epicurious.